NattyDuzza/LambdaNotes/01_analysis.md

 ###### Date Storage / Databases:

-The data created by a creation of a Mind Map will be stored in some way for later retrieval.
-Furthermore, (although not a success criteria of the project) it would be optimal to have a website where users can upload their Mind Maps for other's use.
+The data created by a creation of a Mind Map or a flashcard set will be stored in some way for later retrieval.
+Furthermore, it would be optimal to have a website where users can upload their Mind Maps and Sets for other's use.
 Said website could also be used as the landing page to download the software.